 Once you’ve settled your debt with the original creditor, your credit score will likely take a hit because the debt will be listed as “settled.”
-It’s still better than being defaulted or charged-off, but it’s something that future lenders can see.
-And it could raise a red flag when considering your application for credit.
+It’s still better than being defaulted or charged off, but it’s something that future lenders can see.
+And it could raise a red flag when considering your credit application.

-To avoid this scenario, use your credit report listing as part of the negotiation process, especially if you’re offering a large one-time payment.
+Use your credit report listing as part of the negotiation process to avoid this scenario, especially if you’re offering a large one-time payment.

-As part of your agreement to pay, you can request the creditor to report the debt as “Paid As Agreed.”
-Even if you don’t end up successfully getting that listing, it’s worth a shot, and could even be used as further leverage during the negotiation process.
+As part of your agreement to pay, you can request that the creditor report the debt as “Paid As Agreed” on your credit report.
+Even if you don’t successfully get it updated, it’s worth a shot and could even be used as further leverage during the negotiation process.